puppetlabs-toy-chest/puppet-quest-guide/quests/package_file_service.md

     exit

-From the master, use the `curl` command to retrieve an ASCII elephant from port 4567 of the `pasture.puppet.vm` node:
+From the master, use the `curl` command to retrieve an ASCII elephant from port 4567 of the `pasture.puppet.vm` node.

     curl 'pasture.puppet.vm:4567?string=Hello!'